Black hole evaporation and semiclassical thin shell collapse: General properties of the metric near the Schwarzschild sphere

-The Einstein equations only have real solutions if $\Xi=-\Upsilon^2<0$.
-Thus the energy-momentum tensor violates the NEC: $T_{\hat{a}\hat{b}}k^{\hat a}k^{\hat b }<0$ for a radial null vector $k^{\hat a}=(1,s,0,0)$.
+The energy-momentum tensor violates the NEC; $T_{\hat{a}\hat{b}}k^{\hat a}k^{\hat b }<0$ for a radial null vector $k^{\hat a}=(1,s,0,0)$.
 The two possibilities --- growth and contraction of the trapped region --- are determined by the sign of $T_t^{~r}$.
-These two cases are given in the first two rows of Table I. An evaporating black hole corresponds to the outgoing Vaidya metric with decreasing mass.
+An evaporating black hole corresponds to the ingoing Vaidya metric with decreasing mass; i.e., using the advanced null coordinate $v$ the metric of Eq.~\eqref{efad} identifies \be 2h^v(v ,r)=0, \qquad C(v,r)=r_\sg(v), \qquad r_\sg'(v)<0. \ee The effective mass of a black hole can be defined as $M\defeq r_\sg/2$ \cite{bardeen:81}.

-If the NEC is satisfied, then the Einstein equations cannot have real solutions and the Schwarzschild horizon $r_\sg$ cannot be formed in finite time of a distant observer.
-Performing a formal transformation to $(u,r)$ coordinates (in the case of evaporation, $T_t^{~r}<0$) and $(v,r)$ coordinates when $T_t^{~r}>0$ leads to a very simple form of the Einstein equations whose solutions are the pure outgoing and ingoing Vaidya metric, respectively.
-This case is summarised in rows three and four of Table I \cite{bmmt}.